microsoft/vscode-docs/docs/remote/containers-advanced.md

 ### Accessing Docker Remotely

-If you have a remote [Docker Machine](https://docs.docker.com/machine/overview/) running on a remote server, you can work with it from your local machine using the Docker CLI by specifying [environment variables like `DOCKER_HOST`, `DOCKER_CERT_PATH`, `DOCKER_TLS_VERIFY`](https://docs.docker.com/machine/reference/env/).
-However, this port is often not exposed publicly since it can leave the machine vulnerable if not secured properly.
-(For example, installing Docker CE / Desktop does not open up a port by default.)
+If you have a [Docker Machine](https://docs.docker.com/machine/overview/) running on a remote server, you can use it with the Docker CLI from your local machine by adding [environment variables like `DOCKER_HOST`, `DOCKER_CERT_PATH`, `DOCKER_TLS_VERIFY`](https://docs.docker.com/machine/reference/env/) that specify a remote host and TCP port.
+However, this port is typically exposed by Docker by default since it can leave the machine vulnerable if not secured properly.
+(For example, just installing Docker CE / Desktop does not expose this port.)

-A more secure way is to use an SSH tunnel to access the Docker socket as needed.
+A more secure way to connect to a remote Docker Machine is to use a SSH tunnel to access its Docker socket as needed.
 If you have an [OpenSSH compatible SSH client](/docs/remote/troubleshooting.md#installing-a-supported-ssh-client) installed, you can run the following commands in a local terminal / command prompt to start up VS Code so that it connects to the remote SSH host.
 Replace `user@hostname` with the appropriate remote user and hostname / IP for your server and ensure `code-insiders` is in your path.

 On **macOS or Linux**: